 Oracle conducted a 2.5 year official investigation, verified Vicken's 100% success on the toughest cases, which proved to have tremendous merit, and made Vicken the first Support Engineer out of 4,500 to have a patent persuit on Oracle's diagnostic approach.
+They ordered Vicken to solve the problem with one patent, giving him no resources except for what he had as an individual employee.
+Vicken failed to solve everything with one patent.
 Oracle stopped the patent pursuit and eventually fired him.
+Since 2008 Oracle has applied for over 150 patents in that area of the code.
+So far they have no solution.
+Before 2008 Oracle never applied for any patents for that part of the code, proving that they ignored Vicken's warnings.
 Vicken never pursued a patent on his own, and does not have a patent dispute with Oracle.

 Oracle's diagnostics, error and inter-process messages are present in every function of the product.
-Once they became dependent on the context in which they were being reported, at first glance they looked reliable, but they impacted the entire product's behavior.
+By design, initially with the best of intentions, once they became more granular and dependent on the context in which they were being reported, at first glance they looked reliable, but they impacted the entire product's behavior.
+Then the covereup got worse.
 Oracle knows that a lot of the failures for different background processes to inter-communicate are not accidents.
 Oracle knows that an important portion of its trace files and error messages will mislead everyone, send its own processes into confusion and cause failures.

 Oracle initiated the talk of a patent, not Vicken.
 It makes sense, that way Vicken's warnings and success record can be mislabeled, and the hundreds of billions in damages to Oracle's customers, and the lobbying it's doing with government entities against Google, Amazon, Apple and Netflix will be subject to distraction.